okuvshynov/experiments/split_model/README.md

 Limitations:
 1. Stateless optimizer (SGD).
 We'll have to load/save AdamW state repeatedly as well to be able to use it.
 That's one of the next action items.
 2. It is slow
-3. SSD requirements - even for 13B model you'll need: 26-27Gb for original weights + 50Gb for intermediate weights (this can be easily reduced 2x if we save it in bfloat16 rather than float32) + same 26-27Gb if you want to save a single snapshot.
+3. SSD requirements - even for 13B model you'll need: 26-27Gb for original weights + 50Gb for intermediate weights (this can be reduced if we save them in bfloat16 or do all computation in float16 vs float32) + same 26-27Gb if you want to save a single snapshot, so ~100-110Gb total.
+You are looking at something order of 500Gb for llama70.
-4. no gradient accumulation, just update weights as we go.
+4. no gradient accumulation, we just update weights as we go.

 ### How to setup